ajelenak/gsics-metadata-validator/README.md

 in this case the GEO-LEO-IR.

-The producer-specific content is validated with the rules found in the `gsics-nesdis-geoleoir.sch` and `gsics-jma-geoleoir.sch` files.
-These two files also import all the tests from the `gsics-geoleoir-common.sch` file so they are the only Schematron files that need to be used for complete validation of GSICS netCDF files from particular data producer.
+The producer-specific content is validated with the rules found in the `gsics-nesdis-geoleoir.sch` (for NESDIS) and `gsics-jma-geoleoir.sch` (for JMA) files.
+These two files also import all the tests from the `gsics-geoleoir-common.sch` file so they are the only Schematron files needed for complete validation of GSICS netCDF files from a particular data producer.

 In order to use producer-specific Schematron files for conformance testing they need to be translated into XSLT 2.0 statements.
 This is the task of the `sch2xslt.sh` bash script.
 Once the Schematron rules are translated, the `validate.sh` bash script performs the actual validation.
-For more detailed information on how to use these scripts run them with the `-h` option.
+For more detailed information on how to use these scripts invoke them with the `-h` option.